datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 that it uses a tether.
 In the receiver window, terminate the receiver (Ctrl-C), and start the printer service::

-  examples/printer -p localhost -h 5678 //localhost/printer
+  examples/printer --host localhost --port 5678 //localhost/printer

 The tether automatically registers the logical and physical address, which you can see by sending directly to the printer address::